-- In the cash flow statement, it impacts both operating and financial cash flow because the principle part of the lease payments is recorded under operating cash flow and the interest portion is recorded under financing cash flow.
+- In the cash flow statement, it impacts both operating and financial cash flow because the principal part of the lease payments is recorded under operating cash flow, and the interest portion is recorded under financing cash flow.

 Finance Lease vs Operating Lease